Speech and language norms – of what?

 Beyond statistics

 Outside the scope of statistical evaluation, there are a number of fundamentals.
 One of these concerns the development of syllables as parts of words.
 English happens to have a relatively rich inventory of both vowels and consonants and an unsually complex foot structure.
-And English is very permissive about how sounds combine in the syllable – what is known as the ‘phonotactics‘.
-Or they don’t recognise the syllable as a category, treating any consonant before the vowel, what is known as the ‘onset’, as just an extension of the vowel.
+And English is very permissive about the phontactics.

 Children are not given any guidance or privileged information on which bits of linguistic structure influence which other bits.
 Nor could they be.
 Where English stands in the learnability space is not a matter for discourse with children.

 In competently spoken English there are interactions between words and between the parts of words inside the words which define the language – like those between an and the and the next word.
 And there are things which typically developing children commonly way which are most definitely not part of English.
 Some of these interactions are like points on a pathway.
 So there is a natural pathway from little, often hard to say even at four, to monopoly, often hard to say at seven or eight or even in adulthood.
 The T in little and the P in monopoly both get pronounced with more contrast between them and two other sounds – as LIKU and MONOKOLI.
 This is known linguistically as ‘disharmony’ or ‘dissimilation’.
 By nine most children can say most words, even the more difficult ones like monopoly.
-But those who can’t sometimes need help.
+Those who can’t most likely need help.
+But this may be outside the scope of useful statistical representation.